16 Dog-Friendly Places to Stay in Minnesota

 Whether you’re looking for a cozy cabin for you and your pack, a historic lodge with a lakeside view or something in between, you and your pups will love splashing in the water and roaming the grounds at these dog-friendly Minnesota resorts.

-Shady Lawn Resort is located on Lake Darling and they believe pets are part important members of your family.
-They welcome all well mannered dogs but require guests to keep them on leashes and clean up after them.
+Lake Darling Resort welcomes all well-mannered dogs in its luxe four and five-bedroom villas, but require guests to keep them on leashes and clean up after them.
+Pets must also be registered before your arrival.
 In Alexandria, find outdoor recreation opportunities at Glacial Lakes State Park where travelers can rent canoes, kayaks, paddle boards, or take a hike.
 After exploring the park, sit outside and enjoy the expanded outdoor area at Carlos Creek Winery.
 New offerings include local beer from 22 Northmen Brewing or wood-fired pizzas, wings, pretzels and more at Valkyrie Wood Fired Pizza.
 Pets are welcome outside on a leash.

 Ruttger's Birchmont Lodge on Lake Bemidji is Minnesota’s oldest family-owned resort, and a great place to live your best lake life.
 The full-service family resort has a variety of beautiful cottages and cabins with gorgeous views of the lake, marina rentals, children's activities, fishing, golf and more.
 Up to two pets are allowed in a unit with an additional nightly fee.